Layr-Labs/eigenlayer-contracts/docs/README.md

 ## EigenLayer M2 Docs

-**EigenLayer M2 is a testnet-only release** that extends the functionality of EigenLayer M1 (which is live on both Goerli and mainnet).
+**EigenLayer M2** extends the functionality of EigenLayer M1 (which is live on both Goerli and mainnet).
+M2 is currently on the Goerli testnet, and will eventually be released on mainnet.

 M1 enables very basic restaking: users that stake ETH natively or with a liquid staking token can opt-in to the M1 smart contracts, which currently support two basic operations: deposits and withdrawals.